lucasdietrich/AVRTOS/readme.md

   - a mutex is 7B
   - a signal is 6B
   - a semaphore is 6B
-  - a workqueue is 7B
+  - a workqueue is 7B (system workqueue enabled via SYSTEM_WORKQUEUE)
     - a k_work item is 6B
   - a fifo is 8B
     - a fifo item is at least 2B
   - a memory slab is 11B
   - a timer is 8B (or 12B with high precision)
+    - timer timeout queue is 2B (enabled via KERNEL_TIMERS)
 - In term of time, thread switch is between 26µs and 30µs on an 16MHz AVR (will be measured more precisely)
 - Plan additionnal stack for every thread that have their interrupt flag set, whose the stack could be used during interrupt handlers calls.